nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221014074852/README.md

-# KISS principle of engineering and design
+# "Keep It Simple Stupid" principle of engineering and design

 - concept of `KISS principle of engineering and design`